What is Water Pump, its Function, Diagram, Types, and How it Works?

 Types of Water Pump

-There are various types of water pumps used in cars, including centrifugal pumps, gear water pumps, impeller water pumps, vanes water pumps, and turbine water pumps.
+There are various types of water pumps used in cars, including centrifugal pumps, gear water pumps, impeller water pumps, vane water pumps, and turbine water pumps.

 Centrifugal pumps generate a centrifugal force, pushing coolant through the system.
 Gear pumps transfer engine energy to coolant, causing it to circulate.
 Impeller pumps are smaller and used in compact vehicles.

-Vanes water pumps move coolant through the system, known for reliability.
+Vane water pumps move coolant through the system and are known for reliability.
 Turbine water pumps use a turbine wheel to move coolant, similar to centrifugal pumps, but are more efficient.

 The axle of a water pump in vehicles is rotated by the engine, creating suction and pulling water from the radiator.
 The pump’s belt, connected to vanes, rotates with the axle, causing the water to reach the pump.